aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 > parameter list by a pointer that has class INTEGER).

-What this means is that any C++ class instance with a copy constructor and/or destructor in its interface [citation needed, this may not apply if the implementations are empty] is never passed-in or returned by-value in a register even if it could fit in one.
+What this means is that any C++ class instance with a copy constructor and/or destructor in its interface is never passed-in or returned by-value in a register even if it could fit in one.

 Instead for parameters the instance is passed in by reference (ie. as a `"pointer"` or `"buffer"` in Deno FFI terms).
 For return values an extra zero'th